Mandeville Verdict is in....

 It's certainly good news, and hopefully will light a fire under the DA's office to investigate and bring more of these charges, but trial court opinions don't make state case law.
 Now if there is an appeal+published opinion, that is a whole different ball game (or whole different bike ride, chose your metaphor).

-responding to a comment by Garmin64
+comment by Garmin64

 11.2.09 - 3:57 pm